zorrofox/sagemaker-java-sdk-sample/Readme.md

 Define these values to successfully run the JUnit tests:

 - **image** - The registry path of the Docker image that contains the training algorithm.
 It's will be `727897471807.dkr.ecr.cn-north-1.amazonaws.com.cn/pytorch-inference:1.8.0-cpu-py3` in Beijing region.
-- **modelDataUrl** - The Amazon S3 path where the model artifacts, which result from model training, are stored.
+- **modelDataUrl** - The Amazon S3 path where the model artifacts, which result from model training, are stored. **MUST USE YOUR OWN SAGEMAKER S3 URI!**
 - **executionRoleArn** - The Amazon Resource Name (ARN) of the IAM role that SageMaker uses. **MUST BE SET!**
 - **modelName** - The model name used in various tests.
 - **region** - Which region deploy, which we will use Beijing region.